trovit/docker-hub/README.md

 # Trovit Dockerfile hub
-This project is part of the [Trovit Docker Hub](https://hub.docker.com/r/trovit/) account.
+This project is part of the [Trovit's Docker Hub account](https://hub.docker.com/r/trovit/).

 Below you can find a collection of docker images created by the Trovit Tech Team.
 Feel free to comment, suggest or collaborate anything.